sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Fixed issue with ``SSL_ESNI_get_status`` where it (yet again) wasn't picking the right array element to report on.
+Did that by just checking that there's exactly one array element with a nonce set (only happens after successful decrypt or encrypt).
+There's TODO's in the code - I need to go back and change all this so the array handling is better.
+(Maybe change so only one ``SSL_ESNI`` structure is passed from the ``SSL_CTX`` factory to the ``SSL`` session-specific structure?)

 - Tidied up ``SSL_ESNI_print`` API documentation.

 - Seems like FF nightly may have an issue if I publish >1 TXT RR with